 She likes the idea of sending him to a large daycare, but that kind of environment is too overwhelming for him for long periods.

-Remy enjoys playing with other dogs, but after about a half-hour he starts to get mentally overwhelmed and tired.
-It happens at the dog park, and she’s seen it happen when he plays with friends’ dogs.
+Remy enjoys playing with other dogs, but after about a half-hour he starts to get mentally overwhelmed.
+This happens at the dog park too or when he plays with friends’ dogs.

 When Remy gets overwhelmed, he tries to move away from other dogs and ignore them.
 That’s when Lindsay knows it’s time to leave the dog park.
 If dogs continue to push his limits, he will snap to tell them “KNOCK IT OFF.”